 As stated in the leaflet titled Erasmus Student Charter, students selected for an Erasmus mobility (studies or placement) have both rights and obligations towards their home and host institutions as well as towards their National Agency for Erasmus Programme.

 Erasmus at Philips University

 Erasmus Office and Officers

-Philips University appointed a six-people committee which is responsible for the organisation and implementation of Erasmus+ activities.
+Philips University has appointed a six-person committee which is responsible for the organisation and implementation of Erasmus+ activities.

 Address: 4-6 Lamias Street, Strovolos, Nicosia, 2001